Kitchens that sell houses

 For the bones of your kitchen, a neutral palette with tones that tie into your living space will give your kitchen a facelift without the risk of dating.
 But don’t play it too safe – a kitchen that looks too basic and plain won’t inspire buyers to pay more.
 A little bit of wow factor is going to be more enjoyable to live in, and will help sell your home when the time comes, so consider elements that will capture attention in a good way.
 Check out the NEW profile doors in Freedom Kitchen’s latest Designer Catalogue to see how these finishes can elevate the aesthetics of your kitchen, without polarizing future buyers.

 If you want to make a big style statement but you’re wary about it withstanding the test of time, then try details that can be easily swapped out down the track.
 Cabinet handles in trendy seasonal tones, patterned splashback tiles, or distinctive pendant lights can create low-commitment impact.

 Long term or short term, it’s always wise to invest in quality cabinetry with soft-close features, backed by a long warranty, like Freedom Kitchen’s 7 year warranty.
-This warranty is available with the Designer range for forever homes, as well as the Essential flat pack range, which is an ideal option for flip projects that need a fast and affordable build.
+This warranty is available with the Designer Range for forever homes, as well as the fully assembled Value Range and Essential flat pack range, which is an ideal option for flip projects that need a fast and affordable build.